silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 ## Lab
 ### Creating the Project (based on SoC Empty)
 1. If the EFR32BG22 Thunderboard has not been plugged into PC using the USB cable, do so now.
-2. In the *Launcher->Debug Adapters* window, click on the 'Thunderboard EFR32BG22 (ID:xxxxxxxxx)'.
-The 'kit' (end with SLTB010A) and 'device' debug information should be displayed in the 'Launcher->Debug Adapters' window.
+2. In the *Launcher->Debug Adapters* window, click on the *Thunderboard EFR32BG22 (ID:xxxxxxxxx)*.
+The *kit* (end with SLTB010A) and *device* debug information should be displayed in the *Launcher->Debug Adapters* window.
 ![Debug Adapters window](/images/Lab_DebugAdapters.png)

-3. Information about the target hardware and software will appear in 'Launcher->Overview' tab (together with the 'Adapter FW' and 'Secure FW' version).
-If this does not appear, click on the 'Launcher' button in the top right corner.
+3. Information about the target hardware and software will appear in *Launcher->Overview* tab (together with the *Adapter FW* and *Secure FW* version).
+If this does not appear, click on the *Launcher* button in the top right corner.
-**Note**: If the 'Secure FW' showed as Unknown, you could click 'Read FW Version' on the right side of it to get the version.
-You may also upgrade the 'Adapter FW' to the latest version if it was not the latest yet.
+**Note**: If the *Secure FW* showed as Unknown, you could click *Read FW Version* on the right side of it to get the version.
+You may also upgrade the *Adapter FW* to the latest version if it was not the latest yet.
 ![Overview](/images/Lab_ThunderboardOverview.png)

-4. Select the 'Preferred SDK' to the latest version.
-For this lab, the latest version of 'Gecko SDK Suite v3.1.1' is used.
+4. Select the *Preferred SDK* to the latest version.
+For this lab, the latest version of *Gecko SDK Suite v3.1.1* is used.
-5. Click on 'Create New Project' in the upper right hand corner.
-A 'New Project Wizard' window should appear.
+5. Click on *Create New Project* in the upper right hand corner.
+A *New Project Wizard* window should appear.
-6. For this lab, the 'Bluetooth->SoC Empty' project will be used as the starter project.
-Scroll and select 'Bluetooth->SoC Empty'.
+6. For this lab, the *Bluetooth->SoC Empty* project will be used as the starter project.
+Scroll and select *Bluetooth->SoC Empty*.
-**Note**: To filter the projects, Select/Checked the 'Bluetooth' for the 'Technology Type' and 'empty' for 'Filter on keywords'.
+**Note**: To filter the projects, Select/Checked the *Bluetooth* for the *Technology Type* and *empty* for *Filter on keywords*.
 ![Filter](/images/Lab_SocEmptyFilter.png = 300x300)

-7. Click 'Next' to move on.
+7. Click *Next* to move on.
-8. Rename the project under 'Project name'.
-For this lab, name the project 'soc_spi_acc'.
+8. Rename the project under *Project name*.
+For this lab, name the project *soc_spi_acc*.
 ![Rename](/images/Lab_ProjectConfiguration.png)

-9. Select (check) 'Copy contents' under 'With project files' to copy the project files into your project.
+9. Select (check) *Copy contents* under *With project files* to copy the project files into your project.
 This makes version control easier to manage, and future updates to the Simplicity Studio libraries will not impact the copied files in this project.
-10. Check 'Use default location' (workspace).
+10. Check *Use default location* (workspace).
-11. Click 'Finish' to generate the project.
+11. Click *Finish* to generate the project.
-12. The 'IDE perspective launchered' automatically.
+12. The *IDE perspective* launchered automatically.
 ![IDE Window](/images/Lab_IDEWindows.png)

-13. You could see 'gatt_configuration.btconf', 'soc_spi_acc.slcp' and 'readme' showed up.
+13. You could see *gatt_configuration.btconf*, *soc_spi_acc.slcp* and *readme* showed up.

 #### Recap of this step:

 // Isaac advice here:

-In fact, the 'SoC Empty' project will install some software components.
+In fact, the *SoC Empty* project will install some software components.
-You could check what have been installed via checking the 'Installed Components' under 'Software Components'.
+You could check what have been installed via checking the *Installed Components* under *Software Components*.
 ![Installed Components](/images/Lab_InlstalledComponents.png)

 You will see components like below were installed: